jlento/miljoonalaatikko/wasted/src/wasted.md

 Linux command line has a a comprehensive set of small programs that work with plain text streams.
-The output of one program can be easily piped to another program, making it possible to combine many small programs into a larger program.
-Here we extend the idea from the small programs that work with unstructured text streams to small programs that work with tables.
+The output of one program can be easily piped to another program, making it possible to combine many small programs into a larger application.

+Another way of looking at the small programs and the text streams is to treat the small programs as functions, and the text streams as their arguments and return values.
+Here we specify that the internal data structure that is used as function arguments and return values, is a table, serialized as a text stream.

 Table format